 How difficult is it to intall the AccuraCut Deviator?
 Will I need help?

-In most cases, installation of the Accuracut is very straight forward and can be handled by your own in-house maintanance personnel.
+In most cases, installation of the AccuraCut Deviation Detector is very straight forward and can be handled by your own in-house maintenance personnel.
 You simply mount the sensor near the blade either just below the upper guide, or just above the lower guide; install the controller display unit in the sawyer's cab and connect it to 110V input power.
 You then connect the two components using the cable provided.
-Onsite installation is available.
+On-site installation is available.
 Call to schedule Jeff Miller Inc. service.

 Will this system work for any width of blade?